soniamartis/lld/README.md

  ### Gaming
  - Design board with co-ordinates
  - Game loop -> just a while(true) loop to iterate over the players
+ - Player selection in game loop -> add all players to list and index + 1 % listSize to get  next player
+ - making moves -> use simplescanner operations

  - SSE imp questions
  - Splitwise; Concurrent logger system; Battleship game; multi-directory file system with read-write permissions; circuit breaker; Task Scheduler; Concurrent LRU Cache and some more.